-Increased mental clarity is one of the wonderful intermittent fasting health benefits!
+Increased mental clarity is one of the wonderful intermittent fasting health benefits for women!
 Overall, when you are running on carbohydrates, your brain tends to run on glucose.
 Say hello to brain fog’s best fuel.
 So now that you are becoming the Holistic Keto Goddess that you aspire to be – this is going to REALLY and literally weigh you down.
 Your new fuel is going to be fatty acids and ketone bodies.
-According to Sayer Ji 18, dietary restriction increases the number of newly-generated neural cells in the adult brain.
+According to Sayer Ji 18, dietary restriction increases the number of newly generated neural cells in the adult brain.
 In other words, it may increase the brain’s capacity for plasticity and self-repair.

 Mice put on alternate-day fasting, don’t develop Alzheimer’s until 2 years of age